Market Analysis: Amazon.com And Competitors In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The Price to Sales ratio of 3.52, which is 2.02x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+With a relatively high Price to Sales ratio of 3.51, which is 2.05x the industry average, the stock might be considered overvalued based on sales performance.

 -